vygr/ChrysaLisp/docs/DIARY.md

 Yes, that's a big mouthful of VP assembler code, but this method is a critical performance issue for the entire system, so it has to be fast.
-What it's doing is scanning through the chars of the string and mixing them together into an `int` that it will store as the hash code, and returns it as well.
+What it's doing is scanning through the chars of the string and mixing them together into an `int` that it'll store as the hash code, and returns it as well.

 Note the use of the instance field `str_hashcode` !
 This starts life as 0 when a new `str` object is created.
 A `str` object is immutable (let's not debase